-New competitive threats such as faster delivery channels, new products, new entrants and the ever-increasing rationalization of the banking industry are driving banks to become much more nimble-footed.
-The flexibility required to remain in the industry leads some banks to take shortcuts that eventually expose them to some new source of operational risk.
+New competitive threats such as faster delivery channels, new products, new entrants and the everincreasing rationalization of the banking industry are driving banks to become much more nimblefooted.
+The flexibility required to remain in the game leads some banks to take shortcuts that eventually expose them to some new source of operational risk.

-PNB has become fully involved and engaged in the Product Management Business Framework where old and new products alike are monitored by assigned product managers who coordinate with the various business sector heads in achieving the Bank's business plan.
-Furthermore, a Product Committee composed of senior management has been created and meets regularly to ensure that the business environment is closely monitored as to competition and delivery channels and that overall service standards are kept at acceptable levels.
+At PNB, we have become fully involved and engaged in the Product Management Business Framework where old and new products alike are monitored by assigned product managers who coordinate with the various business sector heads in achieving the Bank's business plan.
+Further, a Product Committee composed of senior management has been created and meets regularly to ensure that business environment is closely monitored as to competition and delivery channels and that overall service standards are kept at acceptable levels.

-Business Continuity Risk/Natural Events and Man-Made Risk
+5. Business Continuity Risk/Natural Events and Man-made Risk

-The Bank recognizes that risks relating to natural, function-specific and man-made threats like terrorist activities are possible.
-Business continuity risk is defined as any event that has a negative impact on the Bank's operations which could result in operational interruption, loss of or damage to critical infrastructure and the like.
+The Bank recognizes that risks relating to natural, function-specific and man-made threats like the possibility of terrorist activities are possible.
+Business continuity risk is defined as any event that has a negative impact on the bank operations which could result in operational interruption, loss of or damage to critical infrastructure and the like.

-The Bank has formulated the Business Continuity Plan (BCP) on both an enterprise-wide level as well as business unit level with the objective to define the critical procedures to be followed to recover critical functions on an acceptable limited basis in the event of abnormal or emergency conditions and other crisis.
+The Bank has formulated the Business Continuity Plan (BCP) both on an enterprise-wide level as well as business unit level with the objective to define the critical procedures to be followed to recover critical functions on an acceptable limited basis in the event of abnormal or emergency conditions and other crisis.
 This means that the plan should provide provisions to:

-- Ensure the safety and security of all personnel, customers and vital Bank records; - Ensure that there will be minimal disruption in operations; - Minimize financial loss through lost business opportunities or assets deterioration; and - Ensure a timely resumption to normal operation.
+- Ensure safety and security of all personnel, customers and vital Bank records; - Ensure that there will be minimal disruption in operations; - Minimize financial loss through lost business opportunities or assets deterioration; and - Ensure a timely resumption to normal operation.